John F. McCreary Prize for Interprofessional Teamwork

 The McCreary Prize recipient team is selected by the UBC Health Awards Committee, which is composed of UBC faculty members, students, and public members from the health community.

-By accepting the McCreary Prize, the recipient team members consent to having their names published in UBC Health communications.
+By accepting the McCreary Prize, the recipient team members consent to having their names and photos published in UBC Health communications.

 Please contact the UBC Health Administrative Assistant at firstname.lastname@example.org.